usedhondacivic/usedhondacivic.github.io/projects/static_page_gen/content.md

 ### Templates

-To keep the structure all nice and modular, I built templates for the home page, project page, various list entries.
+To keep the structure all nice and modular, I built templates for the home page, project page, and various list entries.
 The list entries are what you see on the left and under the projects section on the home page.
 Using templates allows for the content to be completely decoupled from the structure of the website, and be reusable if I ever decide to redesign or relocate.
 Where the content goes is designated by HTML comments, as shown below:

 ```html
 <article id="article">